Jason Day leads PGA as Koepka continues to be a major force

+That gave him a share of the lead with Brendon Todd, whose round was equally impressive.
+Playing in the afternoon, as the wind strengthened, Todd made seven birdies and finished with a 10-foot par putt.

-That allowed him to break out of a large pack one shot behind, a group that included major champions from years gone by, a PGA Tour rookie and the one guy — Koepka — who shows up at every major no matter what kind of shape his game is in.
+They were one shot ahead of nine players, a group that included major champions from years gone by, a PGA Tour rookie and the one guy — Koepka — who shows up at every major no matter what kind of shape his game is in.

 Koepka is the two-time defending champion, presented the opportunity this week to become only the seventh player in the 160-year history of major championship golf to win the same major three years in a row.
 It was last done 64 years ago.